Ready to discover the best things to do in San Andres Colombia?

 Lonely Planet’s Colombia guide describes the city center as something terrible and rather unpleasant.
 But we don’t understand why.
 It is a normal beach town with several cute shops, many other convenience stores, and a somewhat nice atmosphere.
 So check it out for yourself.

-Hope you like our ideas on the best things to do in San Andres Colombia.
+We hope you like our ideas on the best things to do in San Andres Colombia.
 We had a really great time in San Andres and I hope that you visit this place someday as well.

 DID YOU FIND THIS ARTICLE USEFUL?
 THEN, SHARE IT WITH THE WORLD!